St Laurence's College: History

+The present-day site of St Laurence's College has been associated with Catholic education since the 1870s.
+St Kilian's College occupied the site, known as College Hill or St Kilian's Hill, from 1871 to 1898.
+It was established by Bishop James Quinn as a boys' boarding school and "pre-seminary".
+It was partly destroyed by a fire in 1898 and replaced with a primary school, which closed in 1904 after a severe summer storm.

-The college was officially opened and blessed on 11 July 1915 by the Archbishop of Brisbane James Duhig.
+St Laurence's College was officially opened and blessed on 11 July 1915 by the Archbishop of Brisbane James Duhig.
 The school has been operated by the Christian Brothers since its inception.
 On the first day there were 270 students and a staff of five teachers.
 The monastery for the Brothers was built in 1917.

 Since 1961, the school has also operated sporting fields in the southern Brisbane suburb of Runcorn, which contains eight playing fields and a function centre.
 In 1977 the school established an outdoor educational facility, Camp Laurence, at Lake Moogerah, to the west of Brisbane.

 In 1994 a College Board was established as an advisory group for the principal.
 In 1996 the first lay principal, Mr D Frederiksen, was appointed with the Christian Brothers retaining ownership and control of the College.
 The last of the brothers left the monastery in 2009, and the building was converted in 2010 into the school's administration building.

 In 2010, as part of an agreement with the adjacent Mater Hospital Brisbane, the school's land was leased for 25 years to build a six-storey car park, which now houses the college's synthetic oval on top along with a 1500 seat auditorium.